This story contains cussing, graphic depictions of violence, and sexual situations. If you're not mature enough to handle it, go read something else.

 Charley sighed, but she had to respect his logic.
 She stepped out warily.
 I don't trust you, Jack.
 I'll never trust you again.
 Never.
-She stared up at the biker on the motorcycle on the bridge.
+She stared up at the biker on the bridge.
 He swung off easily even though he was using one arm to hold something to his chest.
 A shrill cry carried easily over the water.
 Jack wrapped both arms around his struggling load.
 He walked up to the railing of the bridge and the street lamp's light revealed a bright orange-red head against his chest.
 Charley slammed the car door shut.
 "HANNAH!"

 Jack reached the bridge's railing and held the little girl over his head.
 Hannah screamed again.
 The arms cocked back.
 Charley's boot heels pounded against the pavement.
 But there was no way to reach them.
 His arms shot forward.
-Charley screamed, watching the small body falling through the air, arms and legs flailing.
+Charley screamed watching Hannah's small body falling through the air, arms and legs flailing.
 A tan blur surged past Charley.
 He leaped on the black iron railing and dived into the water.
 The orange-red head disappeared under the black water.

 "No!
 No, please God, no!"
 Charley's waist and knees banged into the black iron railing.
 She stared down at the water, barely hearing the fading roar of a motorcycle engine through her chant.
 "No, please no, please."
-The orange light on the blue water changed its color to a glassy black.
+The orange light on the murky blue water changed its color to a glassy black.
 The black and chrome bike rolled up to the railing besides Charley, shining more light onto the water from its mousehead-shaped headlight and beeping worriedly.
 The small waves slapped against the concrete pilings.
 A breeze flooded her nostrils with a dank, mildewy smell.
 "Please, no, please."

 A head finally broke through the murky surface snout-first and gulped down air.
 A smaller orange-red head was above his shoulder, held even with his ear.
 "Hannah!"
 Charley's knees tried to buckle and she grabbed hold of the railing.
 "Toss them a line!"

-The bike beeped reproachfully at her like it already knew to do that.
+The bike beeped reproachfully at her, like it already knew to do that.
 It whirled around and backed up to the railing.
 A grappling hook fired from a compartment under the seat.
-It sailed across the water, and the mouse caught hold of the rope with his gloved, right hand.
+It sailed across the water and the mouse caught hold of the rope with his gloved, right hand.

 The bike hauled them to shore.
 Charley grabbed hold of his arm and belt and hauled them over the railing.
 Both adults collapsed on the sidewalk with the four-year-old girl cradled between them.
 Hannah coughed, forcing the water out of her lungs.
-Her small, right hand clutched the lapel of the mouse's leather vest so tight her entire arm shook.
+Her small, right hand clutched the lapel of the mouse's sleeveless, leather jacket so tight her entire arm shook.